GenericMappingTools/gmt/doc/rst/source/api.rst

     **GMT_WRITE_TABLE**
         Each table in the data set is written to individual files [1].
-        You can either specify an output file name that *must* contain one C-style format specifier for a int variable (e.g., "New_Table_%06d.txt"), which will be replaced with the table number (a running number from 0) *or* you must assign to each table *i* a unique output file name via the
+        You can either specify an output file name that *must* contain one C-style format specifier for an int variable (e.g., "New_Table_%06d.txt"), which will be replaced with the table number (a running number from 0) *or* you must assign to each table *i* a unique output file name via the